xflr6/concepts/docs/advanced.rst

 .. literalinclude:: ../concepts/__init__.py
     :lines: 20-27

-The serialization (including its lattice) looks like this:
+The serialization (including its lattice) looks like this (any extra keys will be ignored when loading):

 .. literalinclude:: ../tests/test_serialization.py
     :lines: 14-53